Classic Gingerbread Cookies

 - Place in the oven and bake for 8-10 minutes or until the edges are crisp and the centers are soft, but baked.
 Remove from the oven and allow the cookies to cool on the sheets for 2-3 minutes before transferring them to a wire rack to cool completely.

-- To make the icing, in a small bowl whisk together the powdered sugar, water, vanilla and salt.
+- In a small bowl whisk together the powdered sugar, water, vanilla and salt.
 Add more water if needed to reach the desired consistency (soft but not too runny, thick but pipeable).
 Using a pastry bag fitted with a small round tip, pipe desired decorations.
 Allow the icing to set for 15 minutes before serving.